JadonBelair/bfc/README.md

 # bfc

-a really bad brainfuck "compiler". i kinda just cheat by writing a rust file and then just calling rustc on it, so its more of a brainfuck to rust converter than anything. there is no optimization, so large it can struggle to compile large files with lots of repeating actions. i might come back to this just to try and optimize it.
+a really bad brainfuck "compiler". i kinda just cheat by writing a rust file and then just calling rustc on it, so its more of a brainfuck to rust converter than anything. there is no optimization, so it can struggle to compile large files with lots of repeating actions. i might come back to this just to try and optimize it but who knows.

 # usage